How to contact journalists & reporters for news coverage

 This will serve to reduce the friction between the information you want to get to the public and the writer's ability to get it there.
 Think about it: if you can't make this interesting to the reporter, there's no way that they can make it interesting to their editor.

 Do you know what else reduces friction?
 Giving them everything they need all at once.
-This was mentioned in the section, but it's worth reiterating.
+This was mentioned already, but it's worth reiterating.
 If a journalist has everything they need to run your story or include your brand in a story they are already working on, your pitch is significantly more likely to get used than if they have to chase you down for quotes, do a bunch of back-and-forths, request images multiple times, etc.

 Understand that you can't pick where or when your story is published

-Kelsey and Holly both agree: typically, the average journalist cannot predict when their stories will run, or even if they'll run it all.
+Kelsey and Holly both agree: typically, the average journalist cannot predict when their stories will run, or even if they'll run it at all.
 Most writers are not the editor, they don't get to determine unilaterally when and where their stories will be featured, and it is certainly not their fault if the story gets cut or pushed back.

 If you want to control the narrative and timing, brand media and paid media are your friends.
 If you want earned media, well, much of that is out of your control.

-As Kelsy mentioned in the clip above, your pitch may not be relevant now, but many journalists will keep your pitch archived and search for sources when it becomes relevant.
+As Kelsey mentioned in the clip above, your pitch may not be relevant now, but many journalists will keep your pitch archived and search for sources when it becomes relevant.
 This is another reason why clear, concise, keyword-conscious pitching and email subject lines are so important.

 What NOT to do when pitching